-The new web page, Standard Poodle ABCs, brings together three other pages that I felt needed to be combined into one to help locate your questions in an alphabetical order.
-These are years of data that has come my way from experience and your questions.
+Standard Poodle ABCs, brings together three web pages to help locate your questions in an alphabetical order.
+These are years of experience, customer knowledge, and your questions.
 Thanks to all who contribute!

 Why -doodle when you can "Poodle?"

 Poodles are the REAL thing - with the right breeder SUPER SMART, beautiful, and HEALTHY!
 I provide Full Tails with Dew Claws to provide healthy structural balance.
 All parents are hips and health tested to bring you the best possible pets.